NeuCharFramework/NcfDocs/docs/DynamicWebApi/home/index.md

 > Tip:

-> To prevent interface name conflicts and facilitate intuitive positioning, the last segment of the interface path naming (WeatherForecast*MyApi) is currently not configurable.
-The rule is: <ClassName>*<MethodName>.
+> To prevent interface name conflicts and facilitate intuitive positioning, the last segment of the interface path naming (WeatherForecast\*MyApi) is currently not configurable.
+The rule is: ClassName\*MethodName.

 > Of course, if there is a real name conflict, WebApiEngine will automatically modify it.